VFLins/price_indexr/readme.md

 Inside the same folder that `price_indexr.py` is located, look for a folder named *data*, there you might find a `database.db` file.
 This is a sqlite database, you can use [SQLite Studio](https://sqlitestudio.pl/) to browse your dataset.

+### [New!]
+Collect prices on demand:

+Just use `interface.py` and follow the instructions on the screen, you can collect prices for a specific product or for groups of products.

 # See also:

 - [Prind_Monitor:](https://github.com/VFLins/Prind_Monitor) Report generator for price data obtained by this piece of software, only compatible with SQLite databases for now.